Prashant-17-11/PetSocialNetwork/README.md

 In this project, we will build a simple social network for pets.
 We will be able to view a pet's profile and navigate to other profiles.
 There will also be a profile directory where we can see all of the profiles.
 There have been three profiles set before hand.

+## Task 1

+The first thing we'll want to do is load user data into the componet's state.
+In order to do that, however, we'll need a place to store that data.
+Look into Profile.js.

+Create a consturctor for this component.
+Inside, set this.state to {usedData: null}, which will represent a profile with no user data loaded.
+Don't forget to call super.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).